orreryworks/orrery/specification.md

 ## 12. Error Handling

+Filament provides precise, span-accurate error reporting that points directly to problematic code locations in the source file.

+### 12.1 Error Types

-Filament provides error reporting for various issues:
+Filament reports errors for various issues:

-- Syntax errors during parsing
+- **Syntax errors during parsing**: Malformed diagram syntax, missing semicolons, invalid tokens
-- References to undefined components
+- **Undefined type references**: Base types that are not built-in or defined with `type` statements
+- **Undefined component references**: Components used in relations but not declared
-- Invalid attribute values
+- **Invalid attribute values**: Attribute values that don't match expected formats
-- Invalid type references
-- Other semantic errors

-Each error includes a description to help locate and fix the issue.
+- **Other semantic errors**: Type system violations and logical inconsistencies

+### 12.2 Span-Accurate Error Reporting

+Each error message includes:

+1. **Precise location**: Line and column numbers pointing to the exact problematic identifier
+2. **Source context**: The relevant source line with visual highlighting of the error location
+3. **Descriptive message**: Clear explanation of what went wrong
+4. **Helpful suggestions**: Guidance on how to fix the issue

 ## 13. Configuration File